Putin's Two-Day India Visit: Oil, Defence and Payments Dominate Agenda as New Delhi Balances Between Moscow and Washington | Entrepreneur

-Putin's Two-Day India Visit: Oil, Defence and Payments Dominate Agenda as New Delhi Balances Between Moscow and Washington A heavyweight Russian delegation including the chiefs of Rosneft, GazpromNeft, Sberbank and Rosoboronexport highlights the intensity of Moscow's push to lock in deeper ties with India in oil.
+Putin's Two-Day India Visit: Oil, Defence and Payments Dominate Agenda as New Delhi Balances Between Moscow and Washington Moscow's top priority during the summit is clear: protect Russian oil's dominant position in India, which has become Russia's largest market for seaborne crude since 2022.

 Opinions expressed by Entrepreneur contributors are their own.